Gradient Docs

 Install on AWS

 For AWS, the Gradient installer will utilize Terraform to provision an Elastic Kubernetes Service (EKS) cluster.
-You must follow the pre-installation steps before continuing.
+You must follow the before continuing.

 Requirements